leaf-charter-school/if-then-practice/directions.md

 * If it is grapefruit or brussel sprouts use puts to print "you entered one of my least favorite foods"

 * else use puts to print "you were suppose to enter grapefruit or brussel sprouts"

 * end the if statement

+### Meeting time

+* Use puts to ask the user "what hour (1-12) will you arrive at the meeting?"

+* Use gets.chomp.to_i to get the user input as an integer and save it to the variable input

+* Use an if statement, the "&& operator", and the "<" and ">" operators to check if the number is between 7 and 10

+* If it is, use puts to print "great, you'll be on time for the meeting!"

+* Else, use puts to print "You will not be on time for the meeting"

+* end the if statement